Who should apply?

 Catchment Area Schools

-The MyReading website includes a school search which shows your catchment area school based on your address, but it does not include schools in neighbouring council areas for which you may be in catchment.
-Please note that not all addresses have a catchment area school.
+Our school search allows you to find your catchment area school but it does not include schools from neighbouring council areas for which you may be “in-catchment”.
+For further details, please see the admissions guide.

 If your child has special needs, but does not have an Education, Health and Care Plan (EHCP) or statement, they will be considered for a place at your preferred school in the same way as any other child.